muhammad-abbady/andalusia/README.md

 # andalusia

-Beautiful works of art based on ancient Middle Eastern geometry.
+Beautiful works of art based on ancient geometry.